 The taskforce takes all reports seriously.
 Due to privacy laws, it is unable to inform you of the outcome of the information you provide, or provide updates on progress.

-- If you suspect an illegal phoenix operator, you can report it online by completing a Tip-Off form available from the ATO website, or by calling 1800 060 062.
-For more information, visit Illegal phoenix activity.
+If you suspect an illegal phoenix operator, you can report it online by completing a Tip-Off form - external site available from the ATO website, or by calling 1800 060 062.
+For more information, visit Illegal phoenix activity - external site.

-- For information on how to make a complaint to the Australian Securities and Investments Commission (ASIC), visit the report misconduct section of the ASIC website.
+For information on how to make a complaint to ASIC, visit the report misconduct section of the ASIC website.